amzn/MXFusion/docs/design_documents/inference.md

 This section goes into more details about the steps that happen under the hood when an inference method is actually run.

-Pseudocode for this process to reference:
+The example code for this process to reference:
 ```

 m = make_model()